Transaction through fake account a big crime: CJP

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Chief Justice of Pakistan (CJP) Asif Saeed Khosa on Tuesday indicated that criminal cases will be reduced to zero in the Supreme Court (SC) in the next few weeks, remarking fake accounts cannot be opened without the willingness of bank officials, therefore, transaction through fake accounts is a big offence.
+ISLAMABAD: Chief Justice of Pakistan (CJP) Asif Saeed Khosa on Tuesday has indicated criminals cases will be reduced to zero in Supreme Court (SC) in the next few weeks, remarking fake accounts cannot be opened without willingness of bank officials, therefore, transaction through fake accounts is a big offence.

+He expressed these views while hearing a case of a banker Muhammad Anwar regarding opening of fake accounts.
+During the course of proceedings, Chief Justice Asif Saeed Khan Khosa said an account was opened with Rs0.1 million and somehow turned the amount into Rs0.9 million.

-ISLAMABAD: Chief Justice of Pakistan (CJP) Asif Saeed Khosa on Tuesday indicated that criminal cases will be reduced to zero in the Supreme Court (SC) in the next few weeks, remarking fake accounts cannot be opened without the willingness of bank officials, therefore, transaction through fake accounts is a big offence.
+ISLAMABAD: Chief Justice of Pakistan (CJP) Asif Saeed Khosa on Tuesday has indicated criminals cases will be reduced to zero in Supreme Court (SC) in the next few weeks, remarking fake accounts cannot be opened without willingness of bank officials, therefore, transaction through fake accounts is a big offence.

+He expressed these views while hearing a case of a banker Muhammad Anwar regarding opening of fake accounts.
+During the course of proceedings, Chief Justice Asif Saeed Khan Khosa said an account was opened with Rs0.1 million and somehow turned the amount into Rs0.9 million.